The Bankrate promise

-A lump-sum payment means that you would pay back the entire amount you owe in one lump sum.
-This is an option, but certainly not mandatory.
-And it may be impossible for folks who have come off of a spell of unemployment to come up with the cash, which could be tens of thousands of dollars.
+A lump-sum payment means you’d pay back the entire amount you owe in one payment.
+This is an option for some types of loans, but certainly not mandatory — it might be impossible for someone who has come off of a spell of unemployment, for example, to come up with the cash.

 Short-term repayment plan

 A short-term repayment allows you to repay your forbearance amount over the course of six months.
-For example, if you postpone mortgage payments for five months and your monthly mortgage payment (including interest) is $1,000, then you owe $5,000.
-That amount would be divide by six, which is $833.33.
-So, when you resume making monthly mortgage payments of $1,000, you would also pay $833.33 for six months until your mortgage is current again.
+If you’ve postponed mortgage payments for five months, say, and your monthly mortgage payment (including interest) is $1,000, then you’d owe $5,000.
+That amount would be divided by six, which is $833.33.
+When you resume making monthly mortgage payments of $1,000, you’d also pay $833.33 on top of that for six months until your mortgage is current again.

 Extended loan modification